kiebel/wp-teachpress/trunk/readme.txt

 An example: [tplist id="0" image="left" image_size="70"].
 Important: You must specify both image parameters.

 = How can I deactivate parts of the plugin? =
-If you want to use only one part of the plugin, so write the following in the wp-config.php of your WordPress installation (or in the parameters.php of the plugin):
-For deactivating the course system:
+If you want to use only one part of the plugin, so write the following in the wp-config.php of your WordPress installation For deactivating the course system:
 define ('TP_COURSE_SYSTEM','disable');
 For deactivating the publication system:
 define ('TP_PUBLICATION_SYSTEM','disable');

 = I see only error messages if I use the RSS-Feed for publications or the xls/csv-Export for enrollments.
-What's wrong? = Before you can use this features you must define the $root parameter in the parameters.php: You find in the teachPress directory the file: parameters_sample.php.
-Open this file and change the $root paramter (you find some examples there).
-After that rename the file to parameters.php and upload the file in the teachPress directory.
+What's wrong? = If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
+Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 = How I can use the shortcodes? =
 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 2.3.3 - (06.07.2011) =
+* New: WordPress Media Importer is now usable for the URL field of a publication
+* Changed: The parameters.php isn't longer required
-= 2.3.1/2.3.2 - (07.06.2011) =
+* Bugfix: Fixed some CSS bugs in conjunction with WordPress 3.2 = 2.3.1/2.3.2 - (07.06.2011) =
-* Bugfix: Fixed two internal release errors
+* Bugfix: Fixed two small errors
 = 2.3.0 - (06.06.2011) =
 * New: teachPress is now compatible with WordPress 3.2
 * New: An option for selecting all checkboxes is now available in some admin menus